[DRAFT] GP Connect (Patient Facing) User Permissions API

 patient-validation-flow

-• Validate the patient exists in the GP system
+• validate the patient exists in the GP system

-• Check if the patient has online access enabled
+• check if the patient has online access enabled

-• If they do - return the patient's existing permissions
+• if they do - return the patient's existing permissions

-• If they do not - check if the patient is flagged as 'at risk'
+• if they do not - check if the patient is flagged as 'at risk'

-• If they are - set the patient's permissions as appropriate for an at risk patient (determined by the practice), enable online access and return the patient's permissions
+• if they are - set the patient's permissions as appropriate for an at risk patient (determined by the practice), enable online access and return the patient's permissions

-• If they are not - set the patient's default permissions (using the practice's default permissions), enable online access and return the patient's permissions
+• if they are not - set the patient's default permissions (using the practice's default permissions), enable online access and return the patient's permissions

 Note on request sequencing